amylour/BakeStock/README.md

 - Colorama preventing app working in Heroku [requirements.txt](https://tinyurl.com/3bxmr4kj)
 ## Validator

-# Deployment
+# Creation & Deployment

 ### Deploying to Heroku

 To allow for accurate testing, I deployed the project to Heroku early on using Automatic Deployment to update the program everytime new code was pushed to my GitHub repository.
 Here are the steps that I followed to set my project up, guidance was provided by the [Code Institute's](https://codeinstitute.net/ie/) 'Love Sandwiches' project.

 1. Log in to [Heroku](https://id.heroku.com/login) or create an account if you are a new user.
 2. Once logged in, in the Heroku Dashboard, navigate to the 'New' button in the top, right corner, and select 'Create New App'.